dlunizg/dlunizg.github.io/labs/lab3_new_en.md

 given list of samples.
 You may find the detailed documentation [here](https://pytorch.org/docs/stable/data.html#dataloader-collate-fn).

-Your implementation look something like this:
+Your implementation may look something like this:

 ```python
 def collate_fn(batch):